Can you run an AC unit off solar power for your Skoolie? You'll be surprised on what we found out in our research.

 Full Timing Bus

-If you're interested to read more articles that Garret has contributed you can do so here:
+If you're interested to read more articles that the president of AM Solar, Garret, has contributed you can do so here:

 Articles By Garret Towne